youbesh/HW-integration/README.md

 	* Push it to your github account.
 	* On your `HW-integration` fork on github, click the `new pull request` button.
 	* In the comment, let me know who was working together on this homework.
 You should mention yourself and your collaborator's name with `@your_github_username`.
 For example, I would write "this was done by @floswald".

+# License

+Please observe that this repo is part of the [Sciences Po CompEcon Organisation](https://github.com/ScPo-CompEcon) and therefore subject to the license detailed at the bottom of [The Syllabus repo](https://github.com/ScPo-CompEcon/Syllabus).